-Looking for something to make tonight that everyone will love?
-This "dump-it" vegetarian Stuffed Pepper Casserole is made with a Mexican twist with taco seasoning, black beans and corn, and topped with cilantro (or parsley), sour cream and avocado.
+Want to make something tonight that everyone will love?
+This vegetarian Stuffed Pepper Casserole is made with a Mexican twist with taco seasoning, black beans, and corn.
+Before serving, top it with cilantro (or parsley), sour cream, and slices of avocado.

 Jump to RecipeWant to Save This Recipe?